Thanks be to God for His indescribable gift! 2 Cor 9:15

 If FAITH is the gift, wouldn’t it be dishonest for Jesus to chastise His disciples for having little faith?
 How about when He did the same with Peter?
 If Jesus as God had given them their faith, is He not rebuking Himself for wrongdoing?
 Why on earth would He call His disciples a ‘faithless and perverse generation‘ if HE GAVE THEM THEIR FAITH?

 Or when He praised the blind men for their faith?
 The woman with the issue of blood?
 Or when He told the Canaanite woman she had great faith, isn’t that giving credit to the wrong person?
 That is, if it is God who gives a gift of faith.

 What about the Centurion?
-He said He had not found such a great faith, not in all of Israel?
+Jesus said He had not found such a great faith, not in all of Israel?
 If God gave this, then shouldn’t the glory have gone to God?

 Please think on and pray about this, search the Scriptures to see if these things are so.